open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 We did it 💪

-A fully featured demo system that
+A fully-featured demo system that

-- is buildless on modern browsers
+- is build less on modern browsers
-- starts up lightning fast
+- starts up lightning-fast
 - has a prebuilt UI (in es5)
 - serves preview code based on browser capabilities
+- uses `es-dev-server` under the hood so you can use all it's features

-And above all it's just wonderful to see how a complete separate server can still power storybook.
+And above all, it's just wonderful to see how a completely separate server can power storybook.
 The storybook setup is really worth it 👍

-PS: it's not all roses and rainbows but with that step we now know that it is possible - further improvements like a smaller preview bundle or seprate packages for the mdx transformation will happen at some point 🤗
+PS: it's not all roses and rainbows but with that step, we now know that it is possible - further improvements like a smaller preview bundle or separate packages for the mdx transformation will happen at some point 🤗

 #### Future